Watchdog criticises TfL over poor communication during power failure

 “Passengers also need reassurance that public transport services will be more resilient in future to incidents such as this.”

+“All of the rail services that were affected were restored yesterday and have been operating as normal today.

+“We continue to look carefully at how we best notify customers about service issues in real time, this includes being able to use notifications in our TfL Go app to communicate with customers, and in future enabling more personalised notifications based on our customers’ individual journeys.”

-In an update on Tuesday, TfL said its power supply stopped without warning and it needed to ensure it was safely restarted.
+TFL said on Tuesday its power supply stopped without warning and it needed to ensure it was safely restarted.

 The older age of assets on the Bakerloo line meant additional inspections were required before those services could resume.